hadarge/yoshi/docs/guides/split-chunks.md

+---
+id: split-chunks
+title: Split Chunks
+sidebar_label: Split Chunks
+---

-# How do I separetly bundle common logic for multiple entries?
+## How do I separetly bundle common logic for multiple entries?

 If you are using multiple entries you might consider using the [`yoshi.splitChunks`](https://gist.github.com/sokra/1522d586b8e5c0f5072d7565c2bee693), it will create a separate file (chunk) consisting of common modules shared between multiple entry points.
 This results in page speed optimizations as the browser can quickly serve the shared code from cache, rather than being forced to load a larger bundle whenever a new page is visited.